Edgecoin Price Reaches $0.90 (EDGT)

-Edgecoin (EDGT) traded down 0% against the US dollar during the 1-day period ending at 22:00 PM Eastern on June 28th.
-One Edgecoin token can now be bought for $0.90 or 0.00001482 BTC on popular exchanges.
-During the last week, Edgecoin has traded 0.1% lower against the US dollar.
-Edgecoin has a total market capitalization of $188.86 million and $44.25 worth of Edgecoin was traded on exchanges in the last day.
+Edgecoin (EDGT) traded up 31.9% against the US dollar during the 1-day period ending at 10:00 AM Eastern on July 3rd.
+In the last week, Edgecoin has traded down 0% against the US dollar.
+Edgecoin has a market cap of $188.90 million and $58.29 worth of Edgecoin was traded on exchanges in the last 24 hours.
+One Edgecoin token can now be bought for approximately $0.90 or 0.00001489 BTC on major exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.